Average Estimated Undergraduate Budgets, 2018-19

 NOTES: Expense categories are based on institutional budgets for students as reported in the College Board’s Annual Survey of Colleges.
 Figures for tuition and fees and room and board mirror those reported in Table 1.
 Other expense categories are the average amounts allotted in determining the total cost of attendance and do not necessarily reflect actual student expenditures.

 - Room and board and other components of student budgets vary less across sectors than tuition and fees.
-As a result, while the average in-state published tuition and fee price at public two-year institutions is 36% of the price at public four-year colleges, the total student budget is 70% as high.
+As a result, while the average in-state published tuition and fee price at public two-year institutions is 36% of the price at public four-year colleges, the total student budget is 69% as high ($17,930 vs. $25,890).

-- The average in-state published tuition and fee price at public four-year institutions is 29% of the average at private nonprofit four-year institutions, but the average student budget is 50% as high.
+- The average in-state published tuition and fee price at public four-year institutions is 29% of the average at private nonprofit four-year institutions, but the average student budget is about half the size ($25,890 vs. $52,500).